 2.1.
 Design and population

 To answer the research question we calculated the Population Attributable Fraction and the Potential Impact Fraction.
 To do so, we used the data from the studies by Visser et al. [11,18] that described the exposure to the physical work demands of bending of the trunk and kneeling.
+These two papers described in total four working techniques.
+The first paper described workplace assessments among sand–cement-bound screed floor and among anhydrite-bound screed floor layers [11].
+The sand–cement-bound screed floor layers used the traditional working technique (Figure 1a) and these data were used in the present study.
+The second paper described similar workplace assessments, but this time among sand–cement bound screed floor layers using two electrical screed levelling machines namely a manually moved screed levelling machine (Figure 1b) and a self-propelled machine.
+In this paper we only used the data of the manually moved screed levelling machine.
+This manually moved screed weighs about 24 kg and is 2 meters wide (figure 1B).
+The manually moved screed levelling machine can be pushed, pulled, lifted or carried in the desired direction during the levelling of the screed floor.

-The exposure was assessed by means of real time observation of 28 male floor layers during regular working days.
-The mean and standard deviation of age, body height, body weight and seniority as screed floor layer were 41 (11) years, 181 (8) cm, 86 (12) kg and 16 (12) years, respectively.
+The exposure to the physical work demands of bending of the trunk and kneeling using the traditional working technique and the manually moved screed levelling machine was assessed by means of real time observation of in total 28 male floor layers during regular working days: 18 floor layers while working with the traditional working technique and 10 floor layers while working with the manually moved screed levelling machine [11,18].
+The mean and standard deviation of age, body height, body weight and seniority of these 28 screed floor layer were 41 (11) years, 181 (8) cm, 86 (12) kg and 16 (12) years, respectively.

-In addition, to assess the number of floor layers at risk for low back pain, lumbosacral radicular syndrome, and knee osteoarthritis, the exposure limits as reported in the systematic reviews with meta-analysis of Lötters et al., Kuijer et al. and Verbeek et al. were used [14-16].
+In addition, to assess the number of screed floor layers at risk for low back pain, lumbosacral radicular syndrome, and knee osteoarthritis, the exposure limits for bending of the trunk and kneeling as reported in the systematic reviews with meta-analysis of Lötters et al., Kuijer et al. and Verbeek et al. were used [14-16].
+These exposure limits are defined in the following paragraph 2.2.

 2.2.
 Population Attributable Fraction